joeyp96/comp399Project2.1/README.md

 - and pass that data to the LLM with my prompt.
 This allows the model to not only function as an audio engineering assistant
 - due to the prompt, but give specific feedback based on what the user as already done. (or what they havent done)
 - Once I got this working, I was quite happy with the result.
 It functions has an entry level audio processing application
 - and provides high level feedback on how to further improve your audio for implementing it into a real mix.
+- All in all I found this project quite challenging but I feel good about what I've accomplished here.
+I've
+- also programmed this application in a way where I can build off of it later as my knowledge and skills grow.
+- If we have a project 3 this semester I may take this further if it alligns with the assignment.